amaniMagdi/python-ultimate-design-patterns/README.md

 #### 2- Structural Design Patterns:

 - **Adapter**
 > Is a structural design pattern that allows objects with incompatible interfaces to collaborate.
+It does this by providing a wrapper, or "adapter," that translates one interface to another.
 > Below code examples are included:
 >  - weather_application